japila-books/spark-sql-internals/docs/execution-planning-strategies/JoinSelection.md

 canBroadcast(plan: LogicalPlan): Boolean
 ----

-`canBroadcast` is enabled, i.e. `true`, when the size of the output of the input logical plan (aka _sizeInBytes_) is less than link:spark-sql-properties.adoc#spark.sql.autoBroadcastJoinThreshold[spark.sql.autoBroadcastJoinThreshold] configuration property.
+`canBroadcast` is enabled, i.e. `true`, when the size of the output of the input logical plan (aka _sizeInBytes_) is less than spark-sql-properties.md#spark.sql.autoBroadcastJoinThreshold[spark.sql.autoBroadcastJoinThreshold] configuration property.

-NOTE: link:spark-sql-properties.adoc#spark.sql.autoBroadcastJoinThreshold[spark.sql.autoBroadcastJoinThreshold] is 10M by default.
+NOTE: spark-sql-properties.md#spark.sql.autoBroadcastJoinThreshold[spark.sql.autoBroadcastJoinThreshold] is 10M by default.

-NOTE: `canBroadcast` uses the total size statistic from link:spark-sql-LogicalPlanStats.adoc#stats[Statistics] of a logical operator.
+NOTE: `canBroadcast` uses the total size statistic from spark-sql-LogicalPlanStats.md#stats[Statistics] of a logical operator.

 NOTE: `canBroadcast` is used when `JoinSelection` is requested to <<canBroadcastBySizes, canBroadcastBySizes>> and <<broadcastSideBySizes, selects the build side per join type and total size statistic of join sides>>.